 UCSB Campus Electrical Outage

-The service interruption is scheduled to begin at 10 p.m.
-Saturday, September 14, 2019, and campus should be fully operational by the afternoon of Sunday, September 15, 2019.
+The service interruption is scheduled to begin on the evening of Saturday, September 19, 2020, and campus should be fully operational by the afternoon of Sunday, September 20, 2020.

 The planned service interruption will impact UC Santa Barbara properties and facilities only, including all main campus buildings and a number of adjacent housing and dining facilities that receive their electrical power service directly from campus.
 This map denotes in yellow the buildings and facilities that will be impacted by the power interruption.

-Faculty housing in the Ocean Walk and West Campus developments are on a separate transmission line and will not be impacted.
+Faculty housing in the Ocean Walk and West Campus communities are on separate transmission lines and will not be impacted.

 If you have questions or would like to identify areas that may require special attention, please email: email@example.com

 - Building entrance doors that are controlled by use of an electric card reader will function as normal during the outage as they are battery operated.

 - Building fire protection systems will continue to function, however, network connections from building main fire alarm panels will be unavailable for notification to UCSB Emergency Services.
 Building fire watch will be in place for the duration of the planned outage.

 - DO NOT use elevators after 9 p.m. as they will be non-operational during the electrical outage.

 - Many University buildings have emergency generators.
 These are designed to provide power for life safety systems and critical equipment only (i.e. fire protection systems, standby egress lighting, and medical/life support equipment).